 The big ugly, though, seems to be for high-traffic sites that can’t monetize the costs (or raise enough money).
 Since WPEngine prices are so directly tied to amount of traffic, you could end up with a budget overrun if you don’t predict and/or prepare.
 You might end up with hundreds of dollars of bills you can’t pay.
 In reality, for most businesses, if you have enough traffic to overrun their plan limits, you can probably come up with $1/1000 visits (in my estimation, a couple hundred or more real visitors).
 It’s a problem I haven’t had to face yet, and hope I never will.
 (I’ve paid ZERO in overage fees so far.
 One of my clients would, here or there, if they were on the base plan.)

-I’ve been experimenting with GreenGeeks, and am happy with them so far for low-priority sites or experimenting.
+I have experimented with GreenGeeks, and was happy with them for low-cost, bare-bones hosting for low-priority sites or experimenting.
 I’ve heard great things about SiteGround.
 It’s a bit more expensive, but probably worth it.
-Just remember, you’re going to be doing more of the work, and have less tools available.
+Just keep in mind the price you’ll be paying after year one, not the price listed on the sign-up!

 Also, I’d generally avoid web hosts owned by EIG.
 Many of the popular hosting companies out there are owned by one giant company.
 Their practices (from what I’ve heard) tend to drive down expenses impacting support quality after they are acquired.

 If you’re technical enough to setup and manage your own server, WPEngine used to use Linode and now, I think use Google Cloud Platform.
 You can certainly buy servers (or VPSs) from these people, or Amazon Web Services (who Pagely uses), for cheaper prices and do all the work yourself.
 I’ll bet, though, that unless you’re doing this on a pretty big scale, you’ll find you don’t come out financially, or you’re a riding a disaster waiting to happen.